Frequently Asked Questions

 Our Positive Training Policies

 These policies have been created to help every student in class have the best experience possible.
 Thank you for abiding by these guidelines and promoting a safe and fun place to learn for you and your classmates!
-If you feel like you may be an exception to one or more of these policies, please contact us prior to attending your first class so that we can work at a suitable solution.
+If you feel like you may be an exception to one or more of these policies, please contact us prior to attending your first class so that we can work out a suitable solution.

-Any dog attending a group class which, in the opinion of the training instructor, is unsuitable for the group class environment (either because it does not have the necessary foundation skills for the group class or because it is being uncontrollable, unpredictable, or aggressive) will be removed from the group class and referred to a more suitable group class or for private instruction.
+Any dog attending a group class which, in the opinion of the training instructor, is unsuitable for the group class environment (either because it does not have the necessary foundation skills for the group class or because it is being uncontrollable, unpredictable, or aggressive) will be transferred from the group class and referred to a more suitable group class or for private instruction.
 The balance of the group class tuition (less the prorated cost of lessons already attended) will be applied towards the tuition of the alternate service.

-If you must cancel or reschedule your private training session, please give us a minimum of 24 hours notice so that we can offer your session time to other clients who are waiting to schedule with us.
+Private Lessons: If you must cancel or reschedule your private training session, please give us a minimum of 24 hours notice so that we can offer your session time to other clients who are waiting to schedule with us.
 There is no charge for cancellations and reschedules made more than 24 hours in advance.
 Cancellations or reschedules made within 24 hours of your session time will be charged to your package (or credit card on file) as a full session.